Poker Rules – Basic Poker Card Game Rules for Beginners

 • The dealer must kill all losing hands before the winner gets the pot amount.

 • Even if the opponent’s hand or the winning hand has been mucked, any player in the game can demand to see any hand that has been packed or called off.
-This is a privilege that can be withdrawn if it is misused.
+This privilege can be withdrawn if it is misused.
 Other than the pot winner, if any other player asks to check the folded hand, that hand is considered dead.

 • The player who took the first action is the first to show their hand if all the other players check (or go all-in) in the final betting round.
 If the group is betting in the final round, the first player to show their hand is the last player to take action by betting or raising.
-As per the poker rules, if you want to expedite the game, a player who holds a likely winner exposes the hand as soon as possible.
+According to the poker rules, if you want to expedite the game, a player who holds a likely winner exposes the hand as soon as possible.

 Ties